 This Slapstick move is a specific aversion of Soft Glass.
-When a character unwittingly runs, swings (from a rope), flies or is thrown into a pane of glass, rather than go through it, he or she will just smack flat against it.
+When a character unwittingly runs, swings (from a rope), flies or is thrown into a pane of glass, rather than go through it or bounce backward, he or she will just smack flat against it.

 More often than not, the impact is seen from the other side of the window.
 This is usually followed by a short pause, sometimes with a close-up of the comically distorted face against the glass, before gravity reclaims the victim.
 Or, if dangling from a cable or the like, he or she is dragged away.